holozeros/minimal-linux-desktop/PKGBUILD-collections/README.md

 # Making PKGBUILD
- Must already done the [building chroot environment](../Building%20chroot%20environment.md) and then mounted its partition to /mnt/lfs.
+Must have already built the chroot environment and then mounting its partition on / mnt / lfs.
 As root user on host

     su -